Table of Contents

 - Meristematic Phase:

-- Cells are actively dividing, rich in protoplasm, have large nuclei, and thin cell walls.
+- Cells are actively dividing, rich in protoplasm, have large nuclei, and thin primary cell walls.

 - Elongation Phase: